Self-duality and associated parallel or cocalibrated ${\mathrm{G}}_2$ structures: The Bryant-Salamon manifolds

-\begin{rema} It is interesting to see why, after-all, the \textit{mirror} proof of the result about the holonomy group, from the two constant $s>0$ base manifolds, does not work with those other two with constant $s<0$.
-To guarantee the holonomy subgroup of $\gdois$ is the whole group, \cite{BrySal} applies a general criteria which says it is sufficient that there do not exist non-trivial parallel 1-forms on the given $\gdois$ parallel manifold.
+\begin{rema} It is interesting to see why, after all, the mirror proof of the result about the holonomy group for the two base manifolds with constant $s>0$ does not work for the other two cases with constant $s<0$.
+To guarantee the holonomy subgroup of $\gdois$ is the whole group, \cite{BrySal} applies a general criterion which says it is sufficient that there do not exist non-trivial parallel 1-forms on the given $\gdois$ parallel manifold.
 Following the article, we must first prove our manifolds $\Lambda^2_+$ are not diffeomorphic to $\R^7$.
 That is true for the real hyperbolic base, a pseudo-sphere, since $\pi_3(\calH^4)\neq0$.
-But false for the complex hyperbolic ball $\overline{\C\calH}^2$ (contrary to the $\C\Proj^2$ case).
+But false for the complex hyperbolic ball $\calH^2_\C$ (contrary to the $\C\Proj^2$ case).
 Also the proof continues with representation theory of the $G$-module $\calP$ of $\na^{\mathrm{g}_\phi}$-parallel 1-form fields, where $G$ is the isometry group of the base manifold. $\calP$ is a vector space which is, in the real case, and should be, in the complex case, of $\dim<7$.
 The isometries preserve $\mathrm{g}_\phi$ by construction, hence $G$ acts on $\calP$.
 For our hyperbolic base spaces, $G=\SO(4,1)$ and $\mathrm{U}(2,1)$, cf. \cite{BCGP}, which of which are the respective mirrors of the elliptic $G=\SO(5)$ and $\mathrm{SU}(3)$.
 We also note the orthogonal to $\calP$ is not finite dimensional in $\Omega^1_{\Lambda_+^2}$ so we cannot easily argue with it.
 A few arguments which the reader may check, valid for all cases, tell us that the $G$ action must have irreducible components of $\dim 0,3$ or $4$.
 In both elliptic cases, that is impossible and further-on implies that $\calP=0$.
 But in the real hyperbolic case there do exist representations of $\SO(4,1)$ in dimension 4, cf. \cite{BogWhite}. \end{rema}